Police investigate after one person killed in Goose Creek apartment shooting

 GOOSE CREEK, S.C.
-(WCBD) – The Goose Creek Police Department are investigating after a man was killed in an apartment shooting.
+(WCBD) – The Goose Creek Police Department is investigating after a man was killed in an apartment shooting.

 The shooting happened on Friday, November 13 at around 7:44 pm at Cobblestone Village Apartments.